vervamond/Yolo-Cam/README.md

 You can customize the script using the following variables:

 - `topic`: The [ntfy.sh](https://ntfy.sh) topic for uploading detected frames.
 Replace `flowers` with your desired topic.
 - `model_path`: Path to the YOLOv11 model file.
-Ensure the model file (`yolo11n.pt`) is available in the specified path.
+The model will be downloaded on first run of the program.
 - `history_dir`: Directory where detected frames will be saved locally.
 - `test_interval`: Time (in seconds) between detection attempts when not in a timeout.
 Default: `0.5 seconds`.
 - `upload_timeout`: Time (in seconds) during which the script skips processing frames after an upload.
 Default: `10 seconds`.